top of page

 • Trinidad authorities do not take photocopies so you'll need to bring your own.
 At the very least, take originals and copies of your yacht papers, passports, exit paperwork from the last port of call and pet paperwork.

-• All crew members must visit Immigration
+• All crew members must visit Immigration as there's a passenger arrival form that needs to be signed.

 • Dress neatly; shorts and t-shirts seem to be okay as long as they're clean and appropriate length.

-5. Customs
+Step 5.
+Go to Customs

-The last step is visiting Customs.
-Take copies of everything that you took to Immigration and you'll have to fill out a few more forms.
-The main one is the Customs and Excise Division Marine Pleasure Craft (PLC) Declaration Form.
-Keep it safe, you'll need this form when you leave.
+The main form to complete is the Customs and Excise Division Marine Pleasure Craft (PLC) Declaration Form.
+Keep it safe as you'll need to present it when you leave.

 Hauling out in Trinidad